Term of patent in the United States: FDA approval extension

+Patent Term Adjustment (PTA) and Patent Term Extension (PTE) compensate a patent applicant for delays that occur during patent prosecution.
+Patent Term Adjustment (PTA) (see above) compensates applicants for USPTO-caused delays; Patent Term Extension (PTE) compensates a patent owner for delays caused by the regulatory review (e.g. by FDA) before a product can be commercially marketed.
+PTA and PTE lengthen the term of the patent, theoretically permitting patent owners to enjoy more than 20-year patent term from the time of first non-provisional filing.

 Terminal disclaimer

 A terminal disclaimer is a process by which a patent's term is shortened because it duplicates the claims of another patent which expires sooner.
 If any claim of a pending patent application would have been obvious in light of at least one claim of the applicant's issued patents, the USPTO may reject that claim for obviousness-type double patenting and require the applicant to disclaim a part of the term of the pending application.
 For example, an applicant's patent A expires on December 24, 2000.
 The applicant filed another patent application two years later.
 Under some conditions, the second patent might expire later than the first (based upon the respective earliest claimed priority dates).
 If the applicant is required to file, and does file, a terminal disclaimer in the later filed patent, then the later filed patent will expire at the same time as the earlier filed patent, the extra term having been disclaimed ("terminal disclaimer").
 In filing the terminal disclaimer, the later filed patent and the earlier filed patent must be, and remain, commonly owned.
 In the case of co-pending applications, either or both of the applications may have claims rejected for obviousness-type double patenting, and a terminal disclaimer may be required in either or both, in which case the earlier expiration date will control.

 After the Uruguay Round Agreements Act of 1994 (URAA), some patents with terminal disclaimers were eligible for a term adjustment because their referenced patents received a term adjustment under the URAA.
 Patents whose parents received extensions were eligible to file to receive a similar extension, because the claims they depended on were still protected.
 This has been discussed in the Manual of Patent Examining Procedure.